ropensci/roweb3/content/blog/2022-06-24-ropensci-news-digest-june-2022/index.md

 ### GitHub Issue Close Labels

 GitHub recently tweaked their "Close Issue" button to add a down-arrow to the right which opens a pop-down menu offering two ways to label why the issue was closed: as "completed" or "not planned."
 They described this feature in [a recent GitHub blog entry](https://github.blog/changelog/2022-05-19-the-new-github-issues-may-19th-update/).
+See also Maëlle's recent blog post on [GitHub Tips](https://masalmon.eu/2022/04/05/github-tips/) for advice on how to keep up-to-date with ongoing GitHub development.

 <!-- To be curated by hand -->